Duel II: Regular arena

 The game is played by taking the warrior overview and developing a strategy to beat a player's opponents in the arena.
 These victories give the warrior a chance at glory and give their managers a chance to gloat.
 There are several factors that go into this.

 The turn sheet is the means for submitting the strategy for the warrior(s).
 Exact format can vary slightly according to what the sheet is intended for, but in general these sheets are half-page documents with printing on both sides.
 It is up to the individual player to decide whether to fill in both sides or not.
 The turn sheet requests identifying information for the warrior and the manager first and the strategy second.

 The individual strategy consists of selecting weapons, selecting Offensive Efforts (OE), Activity Levels (AL), Kill Desires (KD), Attack Locations, Protect Locations, Offensive Tactics, Defensive Tactics, Armor, Head Protection, Desired Training, Challenges, Avoids, and whether the player wishes an alternate strategy for Challenges, whether the player's or another player's.
 The player gets twenty-two weapons that can be selected, regardless of whether the warrior is capable of wielding them effectively or not.
-The OE, AL, and KD are a number between 1-10 which the player selects.
+The OE, AL, and KD are a number between 1 and 10 which the player selects.
 Attack and Protect Locations are the places where the warrior will try to concentrate their attacks.
 In the tactics section, warriors can choose to use a tactic for offense or defense or both which will make them concentrate on a particular portion of their overall abilities.
 The game offers seven types of armor and four choices of head protection, not including the option of fighting with no armor or helmet.
 Training is either to increase an attribute (except size) or to learn skills.
 Challenges allow the player to request a fight against up to two specific warriors.
 Avoids allow the player to request that their warrior not face warriors from up to two specific teams.
 And in the event that a Challenge goes through, the player may wish to use an alternate strategy and this is what goes on the back of the turn sheet.